albertodonato/prometheus-aioexporter/README.rst

 |Latest Version| |Build Status| |Coverage Status|

-prometheus-aioexporter is an aysncio-powered library to simplify writing Prometheus_ exporters.
+``prometheus-aioexporter`` is an aysncio-based library to simplify writing Prometheus_ exporters.

 Exporters are usually implemented as small daemons that expose metrics